-The mountains and the winter have two faces and behind the beauty of snow covered mountainsides there may hide the danger.
+The mountains and the winter have two faces and behind the beauty of snow-covered mountains there may hide the danger.

 If you know backgrounds about the avalanche you avoid danger zones, test stability, read terrain and rescue themselves and partners if caught in avalanche.

-- Avalanche forcast: The weather is a key factor for forecasting avalanche activity.
+- Avalanche forecast: The weather is a key factor for forecasting avalanche activity.
 Before starting out for a tour you should always take a look at current avalanche report.

 - Fresh snow: Fresh fallen snow is dangerous and easy to recognize and avoid.

 - Wind: Wind can rapidly deposit snow in slabs with can avalanche easily.